Indian rhinoceros: Populations

+In 2022, the total Indian rhinoceros population was estimated to be 4,014 individuals, up from 2,577 in 2006.
+Among them, 3,262 are in India and the remaining 752 are in Nepal and Bhutan.
+There is no permanent rhino population in Bhutan, but small rhino populations are occasionally known to cross from the Manas National Park or Buxa Tiger Reserve in India.

+In India, there are around 2,885 individuals in Assam, including 2,613 in Kaziranga National Park, 125 in Orang National Park, 107 in Pobitora Wildlife Sanctuary and 40 in Manas National Park.
+West Bengal has a population of 339 individuals, including 287 in Jaldapara National Park and 52 in Gorumara National Park.
+Only 38 individuals are found in Dudhwa National Park, in Uttar Pradesh.

 By 2014, the population in Assam increased to 2,544 Indian rhinos, an increase of 27% since 2006, although more than 150 individuals were killed by poachers during these years.

 The population in Kaziranga National Park was estimated at 2,048 individuals in 2009.
 By 2009, the population in Pobitora Wildlife Sanctuary had increased to 84 individuals in an area of 38.80 km2.

 In 2015, Nepal had 645 Indian rhinos living in Parsa National Park, Chitwan National Park, Bardia National Park, Shuklaphanta Wildlife Reserve and respective buffer zones in the Terai Arc Landscape as recorded in a survey conducted from 11 April to 2 May 2015.
 The survey showed that the population of rhinos in Nepal from 2011 to 2015 increased 21% or 111 individuals.

-The Indian rhino population, which once numbered as low as 100 individuals in the early 1900s, has increased to more than 3,700 in year 2021 as per The International Rhino Foundation (IRF) signature 2021 report, State of the Rhino.
+The Indian rhino population, which once numbered as low as 100 individuals in the early 1900s, has increased to more than 3,700 in the year 2021 as per The International Rhino Foundation.
+According to a population census conducted in late March 2025, the estimated population is 4,075, with 3,323 in India and 752 in Nepal.